 Getting Started with Your Chimney Service

-If you’re in Strasburg and you’re reading this, you’re probably thinking about your chimney situation.
-Maybe you’ve noticed some smoke backing up, or you’re preparing for the coming winter, or you’re getting ready to sell your home and need an inspection.
+If you're in Strasburg and you've read this far, odds are your chimney's been on your mind.
+Maybe you've noticed smoke backing up into the room, maybe you're getting ahead of the coming winter, or maybe you're about to list your home and need an inspection on the books.

-- Scheduling: We’ll find a time that works for your schedule
+- Scheduling: We find a time that fits your week

-- On-Site Assessment: I’ll come out, look at your chimney, and provide a detailed written estimate
+- On-Site Assessment: I come out, look the chimney over, and hand you a detailed written estimate

-- Work Performance: Once you approve the estimate, we will schedule the work
+- Work Performance: Once you okay the estimate, we get the work on the calendar

-- Follow-Up: After completion, I provide documentation of all work performed
+- Follow-Up: After it's done, I give you documentation of everything performed

 Essential Resources for Strasburg Homeowners

-For official information about building codes, permits, and regulations that apply to chimney work in the Strasburg area, you’ll want to reference these official sources:
+For official information on building codes, permits, and the rules that apply to chimney work around Strasburg, these sources are worth a look:

-The Denver Building and Fire Code provides the foundation for construction and safety standards in the metro area.
-You can find detailed information about chimney construction requirements, clearances, and safety standards through the Denver Community Planning and Development website.
+The Denver Building and Fire Code sets the baseline for construction and safety standards across the metro.
+You can dig into chimney construction requirements, clearances, and safety standards through the Denver Community Planning and Development website.

-For specific fire safety requirements and understanding code compliance for existing buildings, the Denver Fire Department’s website provides current information about inspection requirements and safety standards.
+For fire safety specifics and how code compliance works on existing buildings, the Denver Fire Department's website keeps current information on inspection requirements and safety standards.

-Since Strasburg is located in both Arapahoe and Adams counties, some residents may need to check with Arapahoe County’s Building Division or Adams County’s Building Department, depending on their specific location.
+Since Strasburg sits across both Arapahoe and Adams counties, some residents will need to check with Arapahoe County's Building Division or Adams County's Building Department, depending on where exactly their property falls.